DE-RSE/chapter/_pages/muc/index.md

 _**Better Software - Better Research, also in Munich!**_

 Our group is the place to meet other [research software engineers](https://de-rse.org/en/) in Munich.
 Do you write code for research?
-This is your crowd!
+It doesn't matter if you just started or you are already an expert - This is your crowd!

 We aim for a meeting every two months, followed by dinner and networking.
 Our meetings include short talks about anything related to RSE (research data management, software development, teaching/training, and more), as well as open discussions on topics brought into the agenda by any attendee.